azat-co/ga-backbone/README.md

     });
 ```

 Looks familiar, right?
-Backbone.js uses similar syntax for for all of its components: extend function and a JSON object as a parameter to it.
+Backbone.js uses similar syntax for all of its components: extend function and a JSON object as a parameter to it.

 There are a multiple ways to proceed from now on, but the best practice is to use **el** and ***template*** properties which are "magical", i.e., special in Backbone.js:

 ```javascript
     var homeView = Backbone.View.extend({